Arrays are sequences of values.

 Arrays have their own types: [T] where T is the type of the elements of the array, for example, [string] means an array of strings and [any] means an array of any values.

-Array types can also include length information: [T; n] denotes an array of length n (where n is a number literal) and [T; 1+] denotes an array whose length is at least one (i.e., a non-empty array).
+Array types can also include length information: [T; n] denotes an array of length n (where n is a number literal) and [T; n+] denotes an array whose length is at least n.
+The common case for that is [T; 1+], i.e., a non-empty array.
 E.g., [string; 1+] and [number(mm); 3] are valid array types.

 Ranges

 Ranges are a succinct way to create an array of sequential numbers.
 The syntax is [start .. end] where start and end evaluate to whole numbers (integers).
 Ranges are inclusive of the start and end.
 The end must be greater than the start.
+A range which is exclusive of its end is written with <end.
 Examples:

 [0..3] // [0, 1, 2, 3]